Direct20/mmtracking-Flow-Guided-Feature-Aggregation/README.md

 # Flow-Guided Feature Aggregation for Video Object Detection

+__This repo provides an up-to-date implementation of FGFA which is accuracy stable and supports batch size >1.__

 ## Introduction

 [Paper](https://arxiv.org/abs/1703.10025) proposes a flow guided feature aggregation method for video object detection, and it has been a vital baseline for subsequent researches.
 However, the code attached to the paper is based on MXNet, which seldom updates anymore.